 ARTICLE IX – WAIVER OF NOTICE

 Any Trustee or Member may waive, in writing, any notice of meetings required to be given by these Bylaws or otherwise required, either before or after such notice is required.
-The attendance of a Trustee or Member at any meeting shall constitute a waiver of notice of such meeting, except in case the person shall attend the meeting for the express purpose of objecting to the transaction of any business, or one or more items of business, on the ground that the meeting has not been lawfully called or convened.
-Any Trustee or Member attending any meeting for the purpose of making such objection shall in writing notify the Secretary prior to or at the beginning of the meeting of his objection.
+The attendance of a Trustee or Member at any meeting shall constitute a waiver of notice of such meeting, except in the case when the person shall attend the meeting for the express purpose of objecting to the transaction of any business, or one or more items of business, on the ground that the meeting has not been lawfully called or convened.
+Any Trustee or Member attending any meeting for the purpose of making such objection shall in writing notify the Secretary of such purpose prior to or at the beginning of the meeting at which his or her objection is made.

 ARTICLE X – DISPOSITION AND PLEDGING OF PROPERTY: DISTRIBUTION OF SURPLUS ASSETS ON DISSOLUTION